-A recent industry study showed that there are currently 5 million developers using cloud as a development platform and that number is expected to double in the next 6 months.
-An additional 5.2 million developers expect to use Cloud in the next 7 to 12 months or later, and only 4.8 million have no plans at all for using Cloud.
+A recent industry study showed that there are currently 5 million developers using cloud as a development platform, and that number is expected to double in the next six months.
+An additional 5.2 million developers expect to use cloud in the next 7 to 12 months or later, and only 4.8 million have no plans at all to use cloud.

-While these numbers are huge, anyone that has been paying any attention to the cloud computing industry over the last year or so will not be surprised by them.
-The rise of the application economy or digital innovation or whatever you wish to call the need to compete with digital services offered over web and mobile platforms, has led to developers – and more importantly, agile development, becoming crucially important to most organizations.
-Companies across all industries simply struggle to compete without agile application and deployment processes in place.
-Developers need fast access to on-demand, scalable IT infrastructure on which to develop and test new applications and public cloud platforms allow them to do just that.
+While these numbers are huge, anyone that has been paying any attention to the cloud computing industry over the last year will not be surprised by them.
+The rise of the application economy, digital innovation, or whatever you wish to call the need to provide digital services through web and mobile platforms, has made agile development crucial to most organizations.
+Companies across all industries simply struggle to compete without quick application and deployment processes in place.
+Developers need fast access to on-demand, scalable IT infrastructure to develop and test new applications.
+Public cloud platforms allow them to do just that.

 So, what are your developers doing to become more agile?
-If they’re not jumping up & down & pressuring you for on-demand, scalable cloud infrastructure for their dev projects, they may already be using the public cloud themselves and you may have a Shadow IT issue.
-While Shadow IT is not bad in itself – as it usually means that developers have taken it upon themselves to get the agile cloud infrastructure they need – it can create all sorts of headaches for IT in terms of security risks, resource optimization issues, lack of visibility and audit failures.
-IT needs to get their arms around Shadow IT – while ensuring they don’t whisk the agility carpet out from under their developers at the same time.
+If they’re not jumping up and down and pressuring you for on-demand, scalable cloud infrastructure for their dev projects, they may already be using the public cloud themselves and you may have a Shadow IT issue.
+While Shadow IT is not bad in itself – as it usually means that developers have taken it upon themselves to get the cloud infrastructure they need – it can create all sorts of headaches for IT in terms of security risks, resource optimization issues, lack of visibility, and audit failures.
+IT needs to get its arms around Shadow IT while ensuring they don’t whisk the carpet out from under their developers at the same time.

-And, there are now few roadblocks to IT being able to leverage the flexibility & scalability of cloud computing– whether that is via private , public or hybrid cloud models.
-However, the management part of the cloud puzzle is often still missing from many cloud deployments.
-Indeed, many of the cloud challenges & failures we see in the market stem from a lack of cloud visibility and management.
+There are now few roadblocks to leveraging the flexibility and scalability of cloud computing– whether that is via private , public or hybrid cloud models.
+The management part of the cloud puzzle is still missing from many cloud deployments.
+Indeed, many of the cloud challenges and failures we see in the cloud market stem from a lack of visibility and management.

 IT needs a cloud strategy that combines access to secure, scalable cloud infrastructure combined with a management layer that provides visibility and granular management across cloud resources, performance, security settings, billing and more.
-That will ensure they are able to get the best of both worlds – the agile infrastructure needed for their dev org and the management control they are used to in their on-premise environment.
+That will ensure they are able to get the best of both worlds: the agile infrastructure needed for their development organization and the management control they are used to in their on-premise environment.

-Check out the built-in management for the iland cloud available through the intuitive & feature-rich iland Secure Cloud Console here: iland Secure Cloud Console
+Check out the built-in management for the 11:11 Cloud available through the intuitive and feature-rich 11:11 Cloud Console here.